 Every day, in the hallways of the building where the detention review hearings take place, victims, lawyers, and families and friends of the detainees gather outside the different rooms, waiting for the hearings to start.
-Nobody knows at exactly what time each of them will, since each case will be treated consecutively without an order known to the public.
-In fact, each court has its own way of organizing cases, most of the time by the severity of their consequences or, what ends up being almost the same, the kind of procedure that the prosecutor will apply to each case, starting by the simplest cases in which the prosecutor proposes to “suspend” the case, often for a year, if the defendant follows certain conditions, such as avoiding approaching the victim of the assault or the store where the robbery was committed, and finishing with the most serious cases, in which the prosecutor will likely ask the judge for pre-trial detention, in which case the defense attorney will react trying to obtain less serious pre-trial restrictions [medidas cautelares].
-This order of hearings, which is informally both established by courts and discussed with prosecutors and defense lawyers beforehand, outside my own observation reach, attempts at making the hearings more efficient.
-When they start, defendants whose cases were grouped together will have their cases treated simultaneously – “you all will be offered something by the prosecutor if you accept certain conditions,” the judge will explain to all of them at the same time, for example.
-In this context, what the defendants did does not matter as much as into which group they will be put.
+Nobody knows exactly when each will begin, because each case is treated consecutively in an order unknown to the public.
+In fact, each court has its own way of organizing cases, mostly by the severity of their consequences or, in what ends up with almost the same result, the kind of procedure that the prosecutor will apply to each case— beginning with the simplest cases in which the prosecutor proposes to “suspend” the case, often for a year, if the defendant follows certain conditions, such as avoiding approaching the victim of the assault or entering the store where the robbery was committed, and finishing with the most serious cases, in which the prosecutor will likely ask the judge for pre-trial detention and the defense attorney will respond by trying to obtain less serious pre-trial restrictions (medidas cautelares).
+This sequence of hearings, which is informally established by courts and discussed with prosecutors and defense lawyers beforehand, outside my own observation viewpoint, is an attempt to make them more efficient.
+Defendants whose cases are grouped together will have their cases treated simultaneously.
+“You all will be offered something by the prosecutor if you accept certain conditions,” the judge will explain to all of them at the same time, for example.
+In this context, what the defendants did does not matter as much as into which group they are classified.

-Flagrant crimes happen in a generic street that seems the extension of the courtrooms’ hallways; they need to be able to be eventually seen by someone looking from the streets, surveilling a store, or hearing the screams of someone inside a house.
-Threats, robberies, muggings, domestic drug traffic [microtráfico], carrying a knife or a firearm on the street, assaults, among many other common flagrant criminal offences, all refer to situations that happen at this street scale.
-No bigger than that, as large drug traffic schemes or white-collar sophisticated frauds will never get caught in flagrante delicto, and no smaller than that, as the system will very rarely treat as flagrant, for example, sexual abuses that happen in the intimacy of households.
-In this latter cases, police and prosecutors will probably wait to have the results of other investigative procedures before pushing for an arrest.
-The legal fiction of the detention in flagrante delicto supposes, in itself, the scale at which it can be applied: the street or the local.
-This type of gaze goes beyond their exclusive scope of police’s work and permeate the definition of flagrant crimes mobilized by lower courts.
-This gaze is what Valverde (2011) calls the “generic eyewitness gaze”, the one upon which the broken-windows theory was based and one in which what matters is what could be “seen” by some curious journalist who will “write graphically and concretely, but about generic rather than specific objects and places and persons […] a generic street rather than a real place” (Valverde 2011, 573).
+Flagrant crimes happen in a generic street that seems the extension of the courtrooms’ hallways.
+To be considered “flagrant,” they need to be witnessed eventually by someone in the street, surveilling a store, or hearing the screams inside a neighboring house.
+Threats, robberies, muggings, domestic drug traffic (microtráfico), carrying a knife or a firearm on the street, and assaults are all situations that happen at this street scale.
+Those committing larger offences, such as complex drug traffic schemes or sophisticated white-collar fraud—or violations happening at a smaller scale, such as sexual abuse occurring in the intimacy of a household—will never get caught in flagrante delicto.
+(In the latter cases, police and prosecutors will probably await the results of other investigative procedures before pushing for an arrest.)
+The legal fiction of the detention in flagrante delicto assumes the scale at which it can be applied: the street or the local scene.
+This type of gaze goes beyond the police’s exclusive scope of work and pervades the definition of flagrant crimes used by the lower courts.
+It is what Valverde (2011) calls the “generic eyewitness gaze,” the one upon which the broken-windows theory is based and in which what matters is what could be “seen” by some curious journalist who will “write graphically and concretely, but about generic rather than specific objects and places and persons … a generic street rather than a real place” (Valverde 2011, 573).

 Conclusions